 As with all my little engines there are limitations of course: don't try to pull a cow out of a ditch and/or let them run constantly for a very long time.
 It are friendly little things that must be treated friendly, meant to run for 5 to 10 minutes max. which is more than enough for a successful demonstration according to my experience.

 The plans for this Mk1 or Mk2 engines are available for everyone interested; click here for a request.

 Alternative for the glass cylinder

 If one cannot obtain this very special glass (not unlikely) and/or graphite one can make the cylinder from bronze and the piston from cast iron.
 Well made (fairly leak free and with low friction) the engine will run also.
-The only difference will be that the combustion fires will not be visible; pity of course, but the rest of the engine is the same.
+The only difference will be that the combustion fires will not be visible; pity of course, but the rest of the engine and the performance is the same.